apache/sling-org-apache-sling-feature-cpconverter/README.md

 ### OSGi Bundles and Content Packages

 All nodes and properties which are not OSGi configurations or bundles are kept in (stripped) content packages.
-Depending on the location of the nodes they are either referenced inside the Feature Model (evaluated by [Content Handler](https://github.com/apache/sling-org-apache-sling-feature-extension-content/blob/master/src/main/java/org/apache/sling/feature/extension/content/ContentHandler.java)) or left completely separate from the generated Feature models.
-This depends on the package type of the transformed package.
+Usually those content packages are referenced inside the Feature Model (evaluated by [Content Handler](https://github.com/apache/sling-org-apache-sling-feature-extension-content/blob/master/src/main/java/org/apache/sling/feature/extension/content/ContentHandler.java)).
+For packages of type `content` the user can define what to do with those packages (reference in feature model, store in dedicated folder or completely drop).
+This is useful in more complex deployment scenarios where parts of the repository are swapped via Oak Composite Node Store.

 All detected bundles are collected in an _Apache Maven repository_ compliant directory, all other resources are collected in a new `content-package`, usually classified as `cp2fm-converted-feature`, created while scanning the packages, which contains _content only_.